dmbarbour/glas/docs/GlasApps.md

 * **type** - Query.
 Response is `dict | list | number`.

 A path is a simple list of symbols and numbers as a path, e.g. `[foo, 42, baz]`.
 A symbol indexes a dictionary, while a number indexes a list.
 It is possible to create a path reference that is currently invalid due to state; use of an invalid path is treated as a runtime error (can be caught with 'checked' apply).

+*Thought:* It might also be useful to 'observe' a StateRef, obtaining a sequence of values from prior transactions, perhaps with timestamps.

 ### Dictionary Methods